-Pregnancy-related steroids have been linked in some research to the onset of depression, whilst other women might experience an impact when they stop taking pre-existing medications for depression due to concerns about harming the baby.
+Pregnancy-related steroids have been linked in some research, to the onset of depression, whilst other women might experience an impact when they stop taking pre-existing medications for depression due to concerns about harming the baby.

 The key point for family members who may see a pregnant relative struggling is that depression in pregnancy manifests itself in many ways and can appear at any point in the pregnancy.
 Knowing how to offer support and seek help is essential.

 Women suffering with depression during pregnancy should see their doctor, especially if the symptoms are becoming more intense.
-Doctors can test for and diagnose depression, and refer to a specialist mental health professional when appropriate.
+Doctors can test for and diagnose depression and refer to a specialist mental health professional when appropriate.
 GPs will understand the feelings of embarrassment or shame that can accompany depression during pregnancy.

 Treatments can include various forms of therapy delivered by professionals such as psychologists and therapist or a doctor prescribing anti-depressant medicines.
 It's important to seek treatment as untreated depression during pregnancy can be harmful to both mother and baby.
-It can cause problems during later stage of pregnancy or delivery, lead to babies having low birth weight or even premature birth.
+It can cause problems during later stages of pregnancy or delivery, lead to babies having low birth weight or even premature birth.

 There are some steps that woman can take to try and avoid falling into depression during pregnancy: